EduardoHenao/proekspert/README.md

 1st of all, big thanks for exercise, t'was fun.

+to start compiling, install node (8.12.0) and yarn (1.9.4) the node installer contains the npm (6.4.1) manager

 after instancing the git repo go to the root and

     yarn install
     yarn build

 to launch in an https server

     yarn launch
     go to http://localhost:8080